Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Belief propagation (BP) in the general SBM

 To derive the percolation threshold analytically, we use the BP or cavity method of~\cite{Moore} in the generic case.
-Similarly to the BP, called message passing in~\cite{Newman22}, let us introduce the following notation: for $a=1,\dots ,k$,
+In~\cite{Moore}, it was developed for the symmetric case.
+Akin to the BP, called message passing in~\cite{Newman22}, let us introduce the following notation: for $a=1,\dots ,k$,

 given the observed graph on $n$ nodes, coming from the $SBM_k$ model, where $\psi_i^a$ for $a=1,\dots ,k$ defines the marginal membership (state) distribution of node $i$.